-For the White Gold property, a Class 4 Permit has been obtained by the Company from Yukon Energy, Mines and Resources.
+For the White Gold property, an amended Class 4 Quartz Mining Land Use Approval ("permit") has been obtained by the Company from Yukon Department of Energy, Mines & Resources (No: LQ00518b).
+The permit has an effective date of February 22, 2021, and an expiry date of June 6, 2029.
 The particulars of a Class 4 Permit are outlined in Table 4.4 below.
 There are no known significant heritage sites on the White Gold property.

-Activity Permit Limits Structures Structures with foundations are permitted Number of person-days per camp More than 250 person-days Number of people in camp at any time More than 10 people Storage of fuel Total amount stored: more than 40,000 litres Limit per container: more than 10,000 litres Construction of Lines Lines wider than 1.5 metres in width are allowed Lines cut with tools that are not hand-held are allowed Construction of corridors Can be more than 10 metres wide Can be more than 0.5 kilometres long Trenching Can be more than 5,000 cubic metres per claim per year Can be more than 10,000 cubic metres over the life of the exploration program Clearings 8 or more clearings per claim, including existing clearings 8 or more clearings for helicopter pads and camps The removal of the vegetative mat is permitted Clearings can be 400 square metres or more if only trees and brush are removed Helicopter pad and camp clearings can be 500 square metres or more Clearings can be 1,000 square metres or more if the vegetative mat is removed Access roads and trails Establishing new access roads more than 15 kilometres in length is permitted Upgrading access roads more than 30 kilometres is permitted Establishing trails other than temporary trails more than 15 metres in width and 40 kilometres in total length is permitted. • For each exploration program, the establishment or use of temporary trails more than 15 metres in width and 40 kilometres in total length is permitted.
+Activity Permit Limits Structures Structures with foundations are permitted Number of person-days per camp More than 250 person-days Number of people in camp at any time More than 10 people Storage of fuel Total amount stored: more than 40,000 litres Limit per container: more than 10,000 litres Construction of Lines Lines wider than 1.5 metres in width are allowed Lines cut with tools that are not hand-held are allowed Construction of corridors Can be more than 10 metres wide Can be more than 0.5 kilometres long Trenching Can be more than 5,000 cubic metres per claim per year Can be more than 10,000 cubic metres over the life of the exploration program Clearings 8 or more clearings per claim, including existing clearings 8 or more clearings for helicopter pads and camps The removal of the vegetative mat is permitted Clearings can be 400 square metres or more if only trees and brush are removed Helicopter pad and camp clearings can be 500 square metres or more Clearings can be 1,000 square metres or more if the vegetative mat is removed Access roads and trails Establishing new access roads more than 15 kilometres in length is permitted Upgrading access roads more than 30 kilometres is permitted Establishing trails other than temporary trails more than 15 metres in width and 40 kilometres in total length is permitted.